nosana-ci/nosana-node/README.md

 ```

 In development you will only have to enter you node's NFT address in
 the `.nosana-node-config.edn` and you're good-to-go.

+#### Solana keypair

-If you do not
-have a default Solana keypair yet you can generate one with:
+If you do not have a default Solana keypair yet you can generate one
+with:

 ```
 solana-keygen new
 ```

+#### Pinata

+The node uses Pinata to upload job results to IPFS.
+If you do not have
+Pinata credentials set your node will fail to upload job results and
+get slashed.
+In the future we will support multiple storage backends -
+feel free to open a Gthub issue with suggestions.

+For now, log in to Pinata and generate new API credentials with the
+`pinJSONToIPFS` ability.
+Then copy the JWT value to your config.

+### Config overview

+Below is the table of config values that can be set:

 | Name            | Description                                    | ENV                     | Default                                |
 |-----------------|------------------------------------------------|-------------------------|----------------------------------------|